Poland says Russian missile briefly entered its airspace

 “Everything indicates that a Russian missile intruded in Poland’s airspace,” said Poland’s defence chief, General Wieslaw Kukula.
 “It was monitored by us on radars and left the airspace.
 We have confirmation of this on radars and from [NATO] allies.”

-Russian officials have yet to comment on the incident, which comes at a time of high tensions between Russia and European nations located near Ukraine, which Russia invaded in February 2022.
+The incident comes at a time of high tensions between Russia and European nations located near Ukraine, which Russia invaded in February 2022.

 Spoke with President @AndrzejDuda about the missile incident in #Poland. #NATO stands in solidarity with our valued Ally, is monitoring the situation & we will remain in contact as the facts are established.
 NATO remains vigilant.